Missouri officer accused of striking man with SUV is charged

 Attorneys for the 20-year-old man who was struck released a second video Tuesday, from another home’s security camera, closer and with a different angle.
 It shows a car slowing on a residential street.
 Two men in the front seat jump out of the still rolling car, before a third man jumps out of the back seat.

-“When you see the second video it’s clear that he intentionally ran into him and used the vehicle as a weapon,” the man’s attorney, Jerryl T. Christmas, said Wednesday.
+“When you see the second video it’s clear that he intentionally ran into him and used the vehicle as a weapon,” the man’s attorney, Jerryl T. Christmas, said.
 “It’s difficult to watch, and difficult to listen to the audio because of the way he’s screaming and hollering.”

+One of the assault charges against Smith is a felony, the other a misdemeanor.
+The armed criminal action charge, a felony, was filed because the officer used the vehicle as a weapon, Lohmar said, calling it a “4,000-pound missile.”

+The range of punishment for both felonies is 10 to 30 years in prison, Lohmar said.
+Anyone convicted of armed criminal action must serve a minimum of three years in prison.

 Fagan said the man was treated at the hospital for an ankle injury, but Christmas said his injuries were far worse.
 He said the man’s leg was “shattered” and required multiple surgeries.